Weak Markov Processes as Linear Systems: Abstract

 \section{Abstract}

 A noncommutative Fornasini-Marchesini system (a multi-variable version of a linear system) can be realized within a weak Markov process (a model for quantum evolution).
-For a discrete time parameter this is worked out systematically as a theory of representations of structure maps of a system by a weak process.
-We introduce subprocesses and quotient processes which can be described naturally by a suitable category of weak processes.
-A corresponding notion of cascade for processes induces a represented cascade of systems.
-We study the control theoretic notion of observability which turns out to be particularly interesting in connection with a cascade structure.
-As an application we gain new insights into stationary Markov chains where observability for the system is closely related to asymptotic completeness in the scattering theory of the chain.
-This motivates a general definition of asymptotic completeness in the category of weak processes.
+For a discrete time parameter the resulting structure is worked out systematically and some quantum mechanical interpretations are given.
+We introduce subprocesses and quotient processes and then the notion of a $\gamma$-extension for processes which leads to a complete classification of all the ways in which processes can be built from subprocesses and quotient processes.
+We show that within a $\gamma$-extension we have a cascade of noncommutative Fornasini-Marchesini systems.
+We study observability in this setting and as an application we gain new insights into stationary Markov chains where observability for the system is closely related to asymptotic completeness in a scattering theory for the chain.